orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

   support errors.
 The consequences of using the rolling compiler as the systemwide default is that it will lock out access for GPU acceleration which is orders of magnitude faster than CPU in certain use case scenarios.
-The typical use case for using rolling compilers it to take advantage of the gimmicks of newer CPUs instruction sets or access to newer microarchitectures at the cost of access to faster GPU AI inference or processing.
+The typical use cases for using rolling compilers it to take advantage of the gimmicks of newer CPUs instruction sets or access to newer microarchitectures at the cost of access to faster GPU AI inference or processing.
 Rolling should not be used in packages where GPU is an option.
-* Ebuild testing and development defaults on this overlay are currently set to GCC 13, Clang 19 for LTS; GCC 15, Clang 20 for rolling.
 * CUDA 11.8 is not recommended because of version inconsistency between distro's cuDNN ebuild and pyTorch version recommendations.
 This CUDA version is limited to using GCC 11 only on this overlay.